 The book comprises of two sections.
 The teachings of Epictetus which Arrion distilled into an easier form appear in the first section in the form of 52 impactful sayings.

 There is a second section titled Fragments that contains 178 aphorisms.
-Not all quotes in this section can be attributed to Epictetus though.
-It is said that Fragments is an amalgamation of the lost works of Epictetus and other authors.
+Not all quotes in this section are Epictetus’ though.
+It is said that Fragments is an amalgamation of the lost works of Epictetus and several other authors.

 I read the Dover Thrift Edition translated by George Lang.
 But I had to rely on many other resources on the Internet to decipher some of the incomprehensible quotes.
 I have shared some of the references at the end of this post.